Hey there, sunseeker! Select your shipping destination to shop locally:

 If we consider the westward flight for London to New York and assume that you haven’t pre-adapted then you need to shift yourself 5 hours later in time.
 An 11pm – 7am sleep schedule in London is equivalent to sleeping 6pm – 2am in New York.
 If your flight leaves London at midday and is 8 hours in duration then it will arrive at 3pm New York time, which is 8pm London time.
 You should use a bright light box any time between 5pm and 11pm New York time, which is 10pm til 4am London time.
 You should avoid bright light between midnight and 4am in New York, which is 5am til 9am in London.
 So if you cannot stay asleep all night you should make sure that you do not turn bright lights on as this will not help your body clock to shift.
 If you assume the timing of your clock shifts later by 1 hour per day then the times to avoid and seek light can also be shifted 1 hour later in time each day until your sleep patterns are re-aligned.

 Long haul flights north or south do not involve extreme changes in time zones but the process of travelling and the associated disruptions to sleep can result in severe fatigue upon arrival.
 Travellers will usually recover from this within a day or two but light therapy can still be useful.
 The ability of light to acutely boost mood and alertness can be used to boost the way that you are feeling.
-Using something like Zest or Vitamin L or going for a walk outside upon awakening or after lunch will directly act on the relevant brain areas to enhance your alertness and mood.
+Using something like Lumie Vitamin L or going for a walk outside upon awakening or after lunch will directly act on the relevant brain areas to enhance your alertness and mood.